CVPR2023-3D-Occupancy-Prediction/CVPR2023-3D-Occupancy-Prediction/README.md

   - [Timeline](#challenge-timeline)
   - [Leaderboard](#leaderboard)
   - [License](#license)

-## Introduction
-Understanding the 3D surroundings including the background stuffs and foreground objects is important for autonomous driving.
-In the traditional 3D object detection task, a foreground object is represented by the 3D bounding box.
-However, the geometrical shape of the object is complex, which can not be represented by a simple 3D box, and the perception of the background is absent.
-The goal of this task is to predict the 3D occupancy of the scene.
-In this task, we provide a large-scale occupancy benchmark based on the nuScenes dataset.
-The benchmark is a voxelized representation of the 3D space, and the occupancy state and semantics of the voxel in 3D space are jointly estimated in this task.
-The complexity of this task lies in the dense prediction of 3D space given the surround-view image.

-<p align="right">(<a href="#top">back to top</a>)</p>

 ## Changelog
 * June 1: Challenge closed!
 Please refer to the final leaderboard at [here](https://opendrivelab.com/AD23Challenge.html#Track3).